Welcome to Dinnington Group Practice

 We can arrange interpretation and translation services in person or by phone for patients who do not speak English.
 Please let us know if you need this service when booking an appointment

-This is the best advice we can give you at this time and we hope it is useful.
+This is the best advice we can give you for the time being and we hope it is useful.
 Please do take a look at it before you call the surgery.
 We will aim to regularly update this section.

-For more information you can find the official government Coronavirus (COVID-19) guidance here or you can join the governments WhatsApp Coronavirus Information Service.
+For more information about Coronavirus (COVID-19) access the official government Coronavirus (COVID-19) guidance or join the governments WhatsApp Coronavirus Information Service.
 Simply add +44 7860 064422 to your contacts and send a WhatsApp message saying “Hi”.

 If you have any other questions or queries that may benefit our community then please do let us know.